psinha25/prasoonsinha.github.io/_posts/2022-12-05-twitter-bot-detection.md

 - `listed_count`: The number of public lists that this user is a member of
 - `followers_count`: The number of followers this account currently has
-- `statuses_count`: The number of Tweets (including retweets) issued by the user
+- `statuses_count`: The number of tweets (including retweets) issued by the user
 - `friends_count`: The number of users this account is following (AKA their “followings”)
-- `favourites_count`: The number of Tweets this user has liked in the account’s lifetime
+- `favorites_count`: The number of tweets this user has liked in the account’s lifetime
 - `verified`: When true, indicates that the user has a verified account.
 - `default_profile`: When true, indicates that the user has not altered the theme or background of their user profile